p-christ/nn_builder/README.md

 | *random_seed* | Integer to indicate the random seed you want to use | 0 |
 | *return_final_seq_only* | Only needed for RNN.
 Boolean to indicate whether you only want to return the output for the final timestep (True) or if you want to return the output for all timesteps (False) | True |

-Details on the slightly different specification requirements per network type:
+Each network type has slightly different requirements for *input_dim* and *layers_info* as explained below:

 ##### 1. NN

-For a PyTorch NN we expect *input_dim = # Features*.
-For TensorFlow you don't need to specify the field *input_dim*.
+* **input_dim**: # Features in PyTorch, not needed for TensorFlow

-We expect the field *layers_info* to be a list of integers to indicate the number of hidden units you want per layer, e.g. [10, 10, 1] would create a 3 layer network where the layers are of size 10, 10 and 1.
+* **layers_info**: List of integers to indicate number of hidden units you want per linear layer. e.g. [10, 10, 1] would create a 3 layer network where the layers are of size 10, 10 and 1.

-Otherwise everything is as described in the table above.

 ##### 2. CNN

-For a PyTorch CNN we expect *input_dim = (# Channels, Height, Width)*.
-For TensorFlow you don't need to specify the field *input_dim*.
+* **input_dim**: (# Channels, Height, Width) in PyTorch, not needed for TensorFlow

-We expect the field *layers_info* to be a list of lists indicating the size and type of layers that you want.
+* **layers_info**: We expect the field *layers_info* to be a list of lists indicating the size and type of layers that you want.
 Each layer in a  CNN can be one of these 4 forms:
     * ["conv", channels, kernel size, stride, padding]
     * ["maxpool", kernel size, stride, padding]
     * ["avgpool", kernel size, stride, padding]
     * ["linear", units]

-For a PyTorch network kernel size, stride, padding and units must be integers.
+* For a PyTorch network kernel size, stride, padding and units must be integers.
 For TensorFlow they must all be integers except for padding which must be one of {“valid”, “same”}

-e.g. with PyTorch
+* e.g. with PyTorch
 layers_info=[ [“conv”, 24, 3, 3, 2], [“maxpool”, 3, 3, 0], [“linear”, 10]]
 would create a 3 layer CNN with the first layer being a convolutional layer with 24 channels, kernel size 3, stride 3 and padding of 2.
 The next layer would be a maxpool layer with kernel size 3, stride 3 and 0 padding.
 The final layer